0

 Natural Sources of Lactobacillus Bifidobacterium

-Let's discuss what you can put on your plate to get more of this microbe's benefits.
-Yogurt isn't just for breakfast; it’s also packed with beneficial bacteria like Lactobacillus Bifidobacterium.
+Let's discuss what you can put on your plate to reap the benefits of this microbe.
+Yogurt isn't just for breakfast; it’s also packed with beneficial bacteria like Lactobacillus bifidobacterium.

-Then there’s kimchi—a superstar in fermented foods—giving your gut flavor and function.
+Then there’s kimchi, a fermented food, that can give your gut flavor and function.

 Neurotransmitters and Their Impact on Depression

 You've probably heard of serotonin—the body's natural 'feel-good' chemical—and GABA, which helps keep stress at bay.
-These neurotransmitters don’t just come from thin air; they need helpers to be produced efficiently within the body.
+These neurotransmitters need helpers to be produced efficiently within the body.

-That’s where our friendly probiotics step into the limelight: by helping produce these crucial compounds, Lactobacillus bifidobacterium may play a key role in keeping depression's dark clouds at bay.
+That’s where our friendly probiotics step into the limelight: by helping produce these crucial compounds, Lactobacillus bifidobacterium may play a key role in keeping depression at bay.

 Three different faces of a woman